-The Lakshmi Mittal and Family South Asia Institute, Harvard University (The Mittal Institute) is inviting applications for Building Bharat-Boston Biosciences Programme (B4) starting from January 20, 2019.
-This scholarship is available for Indian citizens.
+The Lakshmi Mittal and Family South Asia Institute, Harvard University (The Mittal Institute) is inviting applications for Building Bharat-Boston Biosciences Programme (B4) starting from January 20, 2019. this application is available for Indian citizens.

 Fellows are expected to reside in the Cambridge area and to actively participate in the events and intellectual life of the Institute.
 In addition, Fellows will contribute to the greater Harvard community by teaching, mentoring and advising students.